-Thomas has been at the University of Manchester since October 2007 as head of the Nano Engineering and Storage Technology group in the School of Computer Science.
+Thomas has been at the University of Manchester since October 2007 as head of the Nano Engineering and Storage Technology group in the Department of Computer Science.
 He joined the group from California where he was a Research Staff Member at the Hitachi San Jose Research Center, having previously worked for IBM at the IBM Almaden Research Center before Hitachi acquired IBM’s HDD business.
 Prior to this appointment, he was a senior staff engineer at Seagate Technology in Fremont, California, working in their magnetic media research and development organisation.
 Before emigrating to the USA, he was at University of St. Andrews where his research focused on understanding the local atomic and magnetic properties of magnetic thin films using nuclear magnetic resonance (NMR), ferromagnetic resonance (FMR) and neutron scattering.
 His doctorial thesis explored the magnetic properties of magneto-optical thin films for recording applications using advance magnetic characterization.

 He is the chairman of the Graphene NOWNANO Centre for Doctoral Training and contributes to teaching on this programme through core lectures, laboratory projects and enquiry based learning.